twricks/FEM-PDEs/README.md

-This repository hosts work using open-source finite-element solvers, specifically FENiCS.
-Ongoing work is focused on applicable problems in computational electromagnetics.
+This repository hosts work in electromagnetic simulations, implementing FEM methods via FEniCS as well as more basic codes exploring optics.